Serving Brooklyn & All NYC Boroughs

 4. 4

-Open the air handler cover.
-A solid sheet of ice on the indoor coil means low refrigerant, weak airflow, or a failing blower.
-This is a real diagnostic — not a DIY fix.
+A frozen indoor coil usually means low refrigerant, weak airflow, or a failing blower.
+Do not open the air handler — this is a real diagnostic, not a DIY fix.

 Don't keep running a frozen system

 Running with a frozen coil can damage the compressor — a $1,800–$3,500 repair.
-Shut it off, let it thaw, and call us to find why it froze.
+Switch the thermostat to OFF and call us to find why it froze.
+Do not open the unit or touch refrigerant lines.

 What this usually costs in Brooklyn